The Ultimate Guide to WordPress Child Themes

 In simple English, child themes are duplicate theme files and every time you feel the need to modify design aspects or some functionality, you edit it into the child theme’s files.
 This is a great feature because it enables webmasters to make changes to the theme without the lingering fear of messing up the original files.

-Most WordPress themes nowadays come with their child themes (or variations of their child themes) right out of the box.
+Most WordPress themes nowadays come with child themes (or variations of their child themes) right out of the box.

 Why Should You Use Child Themes?